OWASP/owasp-mastg/Document/0x05c-Reverse-Engineering-and-Tampering.md

 Repeat this process, setting <code>flag</code> to <code>true</code> each time the breakpoint is hit, until the alert box is finally displayed (the breakpoint will hit five or six times).
 The alert box should now be cancelable!
 Tap anywhere next to the box and it will close without terminating the app.

 Now that the anti-tampering is out of the way we're ready to extract the secret string!
-In the "static analysis" section, we saw that the string is decrypted using AES, and then compared with the string entered into the messagebox.
+In the "static analysis" section, we saw that the string is decrypted using AES, and then compared with the string entered into the message box.
 The method <code>equals</code> of the <code>java.lang.String</code> class is used to compare the input string with the secret.
 Set a method breakpoint on <code>java.lang.String.equals</code>, enter any text into the edit field, and tap the "verify" button.
 Once the breakpoint hits, you can read the method argument with the using the <code>locals</code> command.

 ```
 > stop in java.lang.String.equals